NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/breed.md

 `breed` is a special primitive that can only be placed in the top of a netlogo code tab.
 Using `breed`, you can define custom kinds or *breeds* of turtles.
-It is most useful when you have different groups of turtles that each need to have their own behavior and you want to have an easy way to reference each group within your code.
+It is most useful when we have different groups of turtles that each need to have their own behavior and we want to have an easy way to reference each group within your code.

-To create a new type of turtles, you use the `breed` primitive followed by an opening square bracket `[`, the plural version of the breed, a space, the singular version of the breed, and a closing square bracket `]` .
+To create a new type of turtle, we use the `breed` primitive followed by an opening square bracket `[`, the plural version of the breed, a space, the singular version of the breed, and a closing square bracket `]` .
 For example, `breed [dogs dog]`, `breed [buildings building]`, and `breed [cars car]`.